DOROTHY KAY (1577-1638)

-Ursula Kempe was a major figure in the 1582 Chelmsford witch trials.
+Ursula Kempe of St. Osyth, Essex was a major figure in the 1582 Chelmsford witch trials.
 She was one of the “cunning folk” who were usually accepted by the community because of their usefulness in finding lost property, “unwitching,” and nursing.
-Her recipe for resisting witchcraft consisted of three leaves each of sage and St. John’s wort steeped in ale, but although “she could unwitche,” she could “not witche.”
+Her recipe for resisting witchcraft consisted of three leaves each of sage and St. John’s wort, steeped in ale.
+Although “she could unwitche,” she could “not witche.”
 Ursula was not married but she did have a son, Thomas Rabbet (b.1574).
 In 1580, Ursula was hired by the Thorlowe (or Thurlowe) family.
-Grace Thorlowe suffered from arthritis (“a lameness in her bones”) and her son Davy also had some sort of ailment which Ursula healed with an incantation.
+Grace Thorlowe suffered from arthritis (“a lameness in her bones”) and her son Davy had some sort of ailment which Ursula healed with an incantation.
 She was promised twelvepence as payment.
 Five weeks later, she still had not been paid.
 When Grace said she had no money, Ursula asked for some cheese instead.
 This, too, was refused and Ursula, angry, swore she’d “bee even with her.”
 The next day, Grace went lame.
 Ursula was later accused of putting a spell on her.
 Meanwhile, the Thorlowes refused to let Ursula nurse their newborn daughter, Joan, and when Joan fell out of her crib and broke her neck on October 6, 1580, they accused Ursula of bewitching her to death.
 When Ursula went before Brian Darcy, the quarter sessions judge, matters escalated.
 Darcy was an avid witch hunter.
 He convinced both Ursula and her son to “confess” and his promise of clemency persuaded Ursula to name four other women as witches: Elizabeth Bennett, Alice Hunt, Alice Newman, and Margery Sammon.
 Ursula also confessed to having four familiars, two cats (Titty and Jack), a toad (Pigin) and a lamb (Tyffin).
 In official documents, Ursula Kempe, also known as Ursula Gray, is accused of bewitching Joan Thorlowe on October 3, Edna Stratton (d.
 February 14, 1582) on November 30, 1581, and Elizabeth Letherdall (d.
 February 26) on February 12, 1582.
 Meanwhile, the four women Ursula implicated named nine more: Joan Pechey, Agnes Glascock, Cecily Celles or Sylles, Joan Turner, Elizabeth Ewstace, Anis Herd, Alice Manfield, Margaret Grevell, and Alice Hunt’s sister, Anne Swallow.
-These thirteen women, collectively known as the St. Osyth Witches after Ursula’s village, were tried at Chelmsford in Essex on charges of witchcraft.
+These thirteen women, collectively known as the St. Osyth Witches, were tried at Chelmsford on charges of witchcraft.
 Two were not indicted.
 Two were discharged but held in prison on other charges.
 Four were acquitted.
 Four were found guilty but reprieved.
 Two, Ursula Kempe and Elizabeth Bennett, were hanged.
-In 1921, two female skeletons were discovered in St. Osyth, both with iron rivets driven into their knees and elbows.
-This was done to prevent witches from rising from their graves.
+In 1921, two female skeletons were discovered in St. Osyth, both with iron rivets driven into their knees and elbows, something that was done to prevent witches from rising from their graves.
 On this evidence, they have been identified as Ursula Kempe and Elizabeth Bennett.

 see ALICE AVERY